 - The physician ascertained before the procedure that there was no bleeding, and bleeding began immediately following the procedure.

-Before having these procedures at any point in the cycle, please see our article on stains for some helpful guidelines to avoid halachic problems.
-At all times, but especially after any gynecological procedure, it is important to wear only colored underwear and to avoid looking at toilet paper.
+Before having these procedures at any point in the cycle, please see our article on stains for guidelines on avoiding halachic problems.
+At all times, but especially after any gynecological procedure, it is important to wear only colored underwear and to avoid looking at toilet paper immediately after urinating.